-Chair of the firm's Labor & Employment group, Sheryl helps employers make important decisions in a way that is designed to minimize risk.
-She counsels business owners and senior leaders on a wide range of business and employment matters, providing clear and direct guidance that promotes legal compliance, while remaining cognizant of practical workplace realities her clients face.
+Sheryl helps employers make important decisions in a way that is designed to minimize risk.
+She counsels business owners and senior leaders on a wide range of business and employment matters, providing clear and direct guidance that promotes legal compliance while remaining cognizant of practical workplace realities her clients face.

 Sheryl prides herself on being responsive and detail-oriented.
-She often serves as a legal quarterback, supported by Much's full-service team to help clients address complicated day-to-day legal issues as well as big picture business objectives.
+As a strategic advisor, she is supported by Much's full-service team to help clients address complicated day-to-day legal issues as well as big picture business objectives.

-At Much, Sheryl is a member of the Management Committee where she helps chart the firm's long-term direction and strategic growth.
-She also co-leads Much University, the firm's continued education and professional development initiative, and serves as chair emeritus of the Much Women's Initiative.
+At Much, Sheryl is a member of the Management Committee, where she helps chart the firm's long-term direction and strategic growth.
+She also co-leads Much University, the firm's continuing education and professional development initiative, and serves as chair emeritus of the Much Women's Initiative.

 In her practice, Sheryl listens to – and truly hears – her clients so that she can develop an understanding of the unique legal and business challenges they face.
 She recognizes that building a relationship involves more than just attending to the project at hand, and she works hard to get to know her clients – the businesses and the people – so they can count her among their trusted advisors.
 Sheryl's primary area of emphasis is employment law, but she often functions as outside in-house counsel to her clients.